 which will show the date and time with milliseconds.

-Candela Technologies, Suite A, 2026 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)
+Candela Technologies, Suite 201, 2417 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)

 By default, Windows does not support QoS.
 To enable it, please see this page: http://support.microsoft.com/default.aspx?scid=kb;EN-US;q248611

-Candela Technologies, Suite A, 2026 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)
+Candela Technologies, Suite 201, 2417 Main Street, Ferndale, WA 98248, USA | www.candelatech.com | sales@candelatech.com | +1 360 380 1618 (PST, GMT -8)

 Sometimes, the animated graphs shown after clicking the Display button will be blurry or rendered incorrectly.
-This might be due a combination of interactions between Windows, Direct3D, Java and graphics card driver.
+This might be due to a combination of interactions between Windows, Direct3D, Java and graphics card driver.
 Workarounds for the problem are documented under SUN Java bug 6213204.
-The workarounds involve changing the way the graphics driver performs 3D aliasing and/or invoking Java without Direct3D using one or more of the following the command line flags:
+The workarounds involve changing the way the graphics driver performs 3D aliasing and/or invoking Java without Direct3D using one or more of the following command line flags:

 Example: